 Old Hollywood

-Barbra Kolasinski Fashion Editorial
+Fashion Editorial with Barbra

-FASHION EDITORIAL WITH DESIGNER BARBRA Kolasinski
+FASHION EDITORIAL WITH BARBRA

-I’ve known designer Barbara Kolasinski for a few years now.
+I’ve known designer Barbara for a few years now.
 We’ve collaborated on several occasions (here for example) and became friends along the way.
 Earlier this year I decided to carve out a day every month for personal, creative work where I invite various people to collaborate and take some photos just for fun.
 It allows me to experiment, and try things I don’t get to do with paid clients.
 It also gets me excited about photography again.
 Barbra’s been on the list of prospective collaborations for this and lucky for me she was up for having some photos taken.
 We shot a lot with hard light that day, something I’ve always been scared of but I am scared of it no more thanks to how this shoot turned out.
 We were going for retro vibes - some Old Hollywood, some 1980s.
 Have a look below.

 Hair, Make Up & Styling: Michelle Watson